Tips For Making Homemade Ice Cream Softer

 Almost all home machines churn at a much lower speed than commercial machines, which are designed to whip lots of air (called ‘overrun’) into the ice cream, as much as legally possible in some cases.
 Consequently your homemade ice cream will not have as much fluffiness to it like the stuff you buy in the supermarket.

 My Cuisinart ICE-50 turns off automatically when the ice cream is done and I find during the last few minutes of churning is when the ice cream reaches its maximum volume and airiness.
 You may want to churn your ice cream as long as possible to get the maximum amount of air into it as well whatever machine you’re using.
+You can find more information at my post – Ice Cream Makers: Buying an Ice Cream Machine.

 Home freezers are designed to keep things like ice cubes and peas really, really cold.
 Not necessarily ice cream or sorbets.
 You can either turn your freezers temperature up, or store your ice cream in the door, which is a bit warmer than the shelves (which is why you shouldn’t store milk in the door of the refrigerator either.)